yashkemkar/devnotes/Notes/react.js.md

 export const db = getFirestore(app)
 ```

+Then we need to configure firebase from the console.

 ### .env
 For authentication you will also need a .env file in your projects main folder, which is just an 'environement variable'.
 These are used to store seccret keys, which are essentially just passwords for the internet - we have used them before when integrating API keys for our AI chatbot project.
 API keys are essentially passwords.